Android518-2017/git-ssh-keys/README.md

 -rw-r--r-- 1 owner 197121 1163 Aug 11 17:04 known_hosts
 ```

-Never share your private key (id_rsa) you need to get you public key into the clipboard as follows in git-bash:
+Never share your private key (id_rsa) you need to copy the content of your public key into the clipboard as follows in git-bash:

 ``` {.bash}
 # copy your public key to the clipboard